Clothes washing machines

 around the edge to slosh the clothes around.
 In a toploader, more

-common in the United States and Asia, you open a lip on top and drop
+common in the United States and Asia, you open a lid on top and drop

 your clothes into the drum from above.
-The drum is mounted horizontally
+The drum is mounted about a vertical

-and doesn't move.
+axis but doesn't actually move.
 Instead, there's a paddle in the middle of it called

 an agitator that turns the clothes around in